mezmo/terraform-provider-mezmo/docs/resources/azure_blob_storage_destination.md

 - `compression` (String) The compression strategy used on the encoded data prior to sending
 - `description` (String) A user-defined value describing the destination
 - `encoding` (String) The encoding to apply to the data
+- `file_consolidation` (Attributes) This sink writes many small files out to azure blob storage.
+Enabling this process will allow the automatic consolidation of these small files into larger files of your choosing.
+This process will enable upon deployment and run on the chosen interval from `Processing Interval` creating files named `merged_[timestamp].log` where `timestamp` is the time since epoch when the actual file was created.
+The process will recursively access all files under the `Base Path`  to handle merging sub-directory logging structures. (see [below for nested schema](#nestedatt--file_consolidation))
 - `inputs` (List of String) The ids of the input components
 - `prefix` (String) A prefix to be applied to all object keys
 - `title` (String) A user-defined title for the destination